Why Handling Null Values Matters

 [iii] For example, see http://www.stat.berkeley.edu/~breiman/RandomForests/cc_home.htm#missing1 and http://cran.r-project.org/web/packages/missForest/missForest.pdf (visited March 2, 2014).

-[iv] Multiple imputation averages estimated parameters over multiple runs of the estimation model, each of which uses different imputed values, to build the final estimation model.
+[iv] Multiple imputation averages estimated parameters over multiple runs of the estimation model, each of which uses different imputed values, to build the final estimation model, for handling null values.
 See Stef Van Buuren, Flexible Imputation of Missing Data (Chapman & Hall, 2012).

 [vi] Several important classes of distributions do not have central values.
 The uniform distribution is a trivial example.
 Lévy-stable distributions with α ≤ 1 don’t have means.
 See John P. Nolan, Stable Distributions: Models for Heavy-Tailed Data (Birkhauser, 2013), available in part at http://academic2.american.edu/~jpnolan/stable/chap1.pdf (visited March 2, 2014).
 The Cauchy distribution is one such heavy-tailed distribution.
 Its mean and variance are undefined.
 See http://en.wikipedia.org/wiki/Cauchy_distribution (visited March 2, 2014).
 Lévy-stable distributions occur in financial modeling, physics, and communications systems.
 Where a variable is the sum of many small terms, e.g. the price of a stock or the noise in a communications signal, it may have a stable distribution.